 In Chestnut Park Rehabilitation and Nursing Center, 13.2% of Patients

 This datapoint is a measure of the percentage of long-term stay residents who are showing signs of depression.
 Some would argue that this is a reliable measure of resident quality of life.

 Appropriate Vaccine Usage

-This tells you the percent of residents that were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This metric measures the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy